dlebansais/Wrist/Doc/errors.md

 *'x' not parsed as a width.*

-This error happens when an image component specifies a width that is not an integer constant or `resource`.
+This error happens when an image component specifies a width that is not an integer constant or, in the case of *image*, `resource`.

 ## WTE00129

 *'x' not parsed as a height.*

-This error happens when an image component specifies a height that is not an integer constant or `resource`.
+This error happens when an image component specifies a height that is not an integer constant or, in the case of *image*, `resource`.

 ## WTE00130